Good morning and welcome to today's chat. We'll get started in a few.

 Mike, what are the chances that Jared Allen signs with the Pats in free agency?
 He would be ideal as a nickel rusher.
 Are there any other candidates in FA that would help, or maybe the draft that improves the pass rush?
 Or is it about developing Michael Buchanan?
 Where do you see the team going?

 Alex, I think they'll look to add a free agent at that position, and Will Smith and Jared Allen are intriguing possibilities.
 It's similar to what was said about WR -- you don't bank on the youngster(s) in Buchanan without protecting yourself.

 Let's take a few more...

-Thanks to everyone for the great questions.
-Have a great day and we'll do it again next week.
+Thanks to everyone for the questions.
+Appreciated, as always.
+Look forward to doing it again next week.